§ 2.2. Photography with the Questar

 Nikon advertisement in the June-July 1961 issue of Natural History.
 Nikon Corporation

 Introduced in April 1959 by Nippon Kogaku, K.K.
 (Japan Optical Company),[36] the Nikon F took design cues from a number of earlier SLRs like the Praktina.[37]
-But this iconic camera was a far more clever and dependable gadget—the prominent New York camera repairman Marty Forscher famously called it a hockey puck—and its commercial success during the 1960s was completely unsurpassed.
+But this milestone camera was a far more clever and dependable gadget—the prominent New York camera repairman Marty Forscher famously called it a hockey puck—and its commercial success during the 1960s was completely unsurpassed.

 The Nikon F broke new ground as the first truly modern SLR.
 Its multitude of advanced features—lenses with fully automatic aperture diaphragms, an instant-return reflex mirror, a single shutter speed dial, and a modular “system” construction that accommodated a vast and ever-expanding universe of accessories—had all appeared earlier in other cameras but never together in a single model.[38]
 Perhaps above all else, the Nikon F did more than any other camera to show photographers the advantages of the SLR design and to end the age of the rangefinder.